Háj, Turčianske Teplice District

 Háj (Turócliget, Häu) is a village and municipality in Turčianske Teplice District in the Žilina Region of northern central Slovakia.

 History

 In historical records, the village was first mentioned in 1264.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Turóc County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality is at an altitude of 508 metre and covers an area of 9.332 km².
-It has a population of about 478.
+Population